oksimone/readme-generator/README1.md

-# readme generator
+# README Generator

   ## Description
-  create a good readme generator
+  create a readme generator

   ## Table of Contents